chadwhitacre/openpath/_posts/2024-02-22-towards-software-commons.md

-There is much work to do to hammer out the specifics of the software sharing models that should qualify for inclusion in Software Commons, but this feels to me like the right place to locate the conversation, because the two failure modes of a commons are the [tragedy of the commons](https://en.wikipedia.org/wiki/Tragedy_of_the_commons) and [enclosure](https://en.wikipedia.org/wiki/Enclosure).
+There is much work to do to hammer out the specifics of the software sharing models that should qualify for inclusion in Software Commons, but this feels to me like **the right place to locate the conversation**, because the two failure modes of a commons are the [tragedy of the commons](https://en.wikipedia.org/wiki/Tragedy_of_the_commons) and [enclosure](https://en.wikipedia.org/wiki/Enclosure).
 In the former, a majority